‘Swing Time’, Part One, Chapter 2

 DOCTOR

-Yes, yes.
-But this couple are more specific.
+Yes, yes, but this couple are very specific.
 They’re my friends.
-A young girl, very pretty, and a young man, rather taller than her.
+A young girl, very pretty, and a young man, quite taller than her.

 BETSEY

-Oh!
-They wouldn’t by any chance be Nyssa and Billy, would they?
+They wouldn’t be Nyssa and Billy by any chance, would they?

 DOCTOR

+Yes!
 Yes, they would.
-Have you met them then?
+Have you met them?

 BETSEY